When you’re looking to treat your decking, finding the best deck stain is easy if you start off by asking the right questions.

 - Are you looking for a deck stain with the longest lifespan?

-- How much importance do you attach to ease of application?
+- How important is the ease of application?

 - Is budget your primary concern when hunting for the best wood deck stain?